Speak clearly and slowly, using short sentence.

 - Any research studies you could take part in.

-Take a look at our guide to find out more
+Take a look at our guide to what happens after dementia diagnosis to find out more

 Communicating with someone who has dementia